daarnolducsd/ep5book/docs/01-week1.md

 ## Statistical Functions

 A function is something that takes in an input and produces an output.
 For example, you can think of taking the average as a function.
 The input is a list of numbers, and the output is the average of that list of numbers.
-When the inputs and outputs of a function are numbers (as it is in this example), then it is a **statistical function**.
+When the inputs and outputs of a function are numbers, then it is a **statistical function**.

 In Excel, statistical functions are extremely important to understand.
 If you are doing research, it is common to start out with a list of summary statistics.
-If you are in business, it might be important to know some summary statistics about your products, sales, costs, etc. To create summary statistics these summary statistics, we use statistical functions.
+If you are in business, it might be important to know some summary statistics about your products, sales, costs, etc. To create these summary statistics we use statistical functions.

 In order to illustrate the use of statistical functions, let's consider the following dataset that has information on Gross Domestic Product (GDP) for ten countries